Coastal management: Data sources

 A variety of data sources are available for examining shoreline position.
 However, the availability of historical data is limited at many coastal sites and so the choice of data source is largely limited to what is available for the site at a given time.
 Shoreline mapping techniques have become more automated.
 The frequent changes in technology prevented the emergence of one standard mapping approach.
 Each data source and associated method have capabilities and shortcomings.

 Historical maps

 In the event that a study requires the shoreline position from before aerial photographs, or if the location has poor photographic coverage, historical maps provide an alternative.
 Many errors are associated with early maps and charts.
 Such errors may be associated with scale, datum changes, distortions from uneven shrinkage, stretching, creases, tears and folds, different surveying standards, different publication standards and projection errors.
 The severity of these errors depends on the accuracy of the map and the physical changes that occurred after it was made.
-The oldest reliable source of shoreline data in the United States dates is the U.S Coast and Geodetic Survey/National Ocean Service T-sheets and dates to the early-to-mid-19th century.
+The oldest reliable source of shoreline data in the United States dates is the United States Coast Survey T-sheets and dates to the early-to-mid-19th century.
 In the United Kingdom, many pre-1750 maps and charts were deemed to be inaccurate.
 The founding of the Ordnance Survey in 1791 improved mapping accuracy.